Quintus Servilius Caepio (quaestor 103 BC)

 Quintus Servilius Caepio was a Roman patrician, statesman and soldier.
-He was the son of Quintus Servilius Caepio who was consul in 106 BC and who lost his army during the Battle of Arausio (Caepio the Younger served under his father at Arausio).
+He was the son of Quintus Servilius Caepio who was consul in 106 BCE and who lost his army during the Battle of Arausio (Caepio the Younger served under his father at Arausio).
 He was elected praetor some time in the last 90s BC and fought for Rome during the Social War.
 He was killed in the second year of the war while fighting the Marsi by Quintus Poppaedius Silo.

 Biography

 Early life

 Caepio was the son of Quintus Servilius Caepio.
-He had two sisters, Servilia who married Quintus Lutatius Catulus, and another Servilia who married Marcus Livius Drusus.
 His mother was likely a daughter of Quintus Caecilius Metellus Macedonicus.
+He had at least two sisters, Servilia the wife of Marcus Livius Drusus is known, and the Servilia who married Quintus Lutatius Catulus might be another, but it is also possible that this woman was actually his aunt.